 We seize areas of opportunities so we can best serve the community.
 For example, we donated several boxes of medicine for malaria, typhoid fever, dysentery to hospital in Africa.

-In addition, we work alongside with partners for medical and dental outreaches such as Hand of Hope-JMM.
+In addition, we work alongside with local and International partners for medical and dental outreaches.

 In the U.S hospitals discard an estimated $6.5 billion of medical supplies and equipment each year, much of which is useable surplus that could save lives.
 Because of technological changes, regulatory requirements, production overages and procedural excess, the surplus is sent to landfills.